ACC-COSC2325-002-FA16/groupproject2-bravo/README.rst

 **Objective:**

 Our objective was to use an Arduino Uno to read the temperature of the room using a TMP36 sensor and output to an LCD display using AVR C and AVR Assembly.
 We did not achieve this goal.
 Our issue was getting the temperature sensor to properly input into the Arduino Uno.
+We believe that we needed an Analog-to-Digital Converter for this.

 **Directory Notes:**